Contract talks between Jamal Adams, Seahawks at a standstill; Russell Wilson willing to restructure his deal, per sources

 The two sides have not reengaged in discussions this week, sources said, and both sides appear dug in.

-Both Adams and veteran left tackle Duane Brown, who also wants a new contract, continued their hold-ins Tuesday on what was the 10th practice of Seahawks training camp, and marked two weeks since the team reported.
+Both Adams and veteran left tackle Duane Brown, who also wants a new contract, continued their hold-ins Tuesday on what was the 10th practice of Seahawks training camp and marked two weeks since the team reported.

 Each player was present on the sidelines for practice but did not participate, as has been the case throughout camp.

-More than a month remains before the first regular-season game on Sept.
+More than a month remains before the first regular-season game Sept.
 12 at Indianapolis, but the situation is getting urgent enough that sources said star quarterback Russell Wilson has let the team know he would be willing to restructure his contract to create cap space for Adams and Brown.

 Seattle entered the day listed as having $8.3 million in cap space for the 2021 season.
 And while contracts with Adams and Brown could be structured in ways to create cap space for the 2021 season, restructuring Wilson’s contract — meaning, turn most of his $19 million salary for 2021 into a signing bonus — could give the team added flexibility.